lukee12zakk/Projects-for-the-server/README.md

 # Projects-for-the-server

-This is the github page for ideas, bugs and more
+This is the github page for ideas, bugs and more.